Table Of Contents

 - 10,000 people are on your page.
 1 clicks the Buy Now button = 0.1% conversion rate = bad conversion rate.

-- <0.7 %: Poor: This is a bad rate, you need to take a good look at you page.
+- <1 %: Poor: This is a bad rate, you need to take a good look at your page.

-- 1.5%: Good: This is a fine rate.
-There is some room to improve your page, however you can be happy with this result.
+- 3.5%: Good: This is a fine rate.
+There is some room to improve your page, however, you can be happy with this result.

-- 4.0%> Fantastic: This is a very good outcome.
-While there’s always ways to make a good thing better, you my friend, have a great thing.
+- 8.0%> Fantastic: This is a very good outcome.
+While there are always ways to make a good thing better, you my friend, have a great thing.
 Keep this up and make small adjustments based on data.

 Unless you have a 100% conversion rate there is always room for improvement.

-- Work on your SEO ?
+- Work on your Search Engine Optimisation or SEO?
 Check our SEO packages here.

-- Is you website fast or blazing fast ?
+- Is your website fast or blazing fast?

-- Does you website work on all browsers your users use ?
+- Does your website work on all browsers your users use?
 Check the G Analytics browser report.

-- Are you showing obstrusive popups when a user lands on your page ?
+- Are you showing obtrusive popups when a user lands on your page?

-- Is your title and other aspect of the page relevant to the content ?
+- Are your title and other aspects of the page relevant to the content?